Chart Color Schemes

 Employment performance in Bentleigh has been broadly consistent with national averages

-Bentleigh has a highly educated workforce with strong representation in professional services.
-Its unemployment rate was 3.7% as of September 2025, lower than Greater Melbourne's rate of 4.7%.
+Bentleigh has a highly educated workforce with professional services well represented.
+Its unemployment rate was 3.7% in the past year, lower than Greater Melbourne's 4.7%.
+As of September 2025, 11,180 residents are employed, with an unemployment rate of 0.9% below Greater Melbourne's.

 Frequently Asked Questions - Employment